an3urysm/live-share/docs/getting-started.md

 All collaboration activities in Visual Studio Live Share involve a single **collaboration session host** and one or more **guests**.
 The host is the person that started the collaboration session and anyone that joins is a guest.

 Collaboration session hosts can use all of their tools and services as they would normally but guests are only given access to the specific things the host has shared with them.
 This includes code, running servers, debugging sessions and more.
 Currently all content that is shared is kept on the host's machine and not synchronized to the cloud or on the guest's machine which enables _instant access_ and _increased security_.
 The advantage is that the entire solution is available the moment a guest joins and the moment a host ends a collaboration session the content is no longer available.
 Further, temp files created by the IDE/editor to improve performance for the guest are automatically cleaned up when the session ends.

-### Features

-#### Sharing and invitations
+#### Sharing

-When hosts "share", they start a collaboration session that shares the contents of a project, solution, or a folder that guests can access through an invitation link.
-"Share" is short hand for, "share a project".
+When you "share" as a host, you start up a collaboration session that shares the contents of a project, solution, or a folder that guests can then access through an invitation link.
+In effect, "share" is short hand for "share a project" but also opens the door for sharing other capabilities.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](collab-session.md#share-a-project) [![VS](media/vs-icon-15x15.png)](collab-session.md#share-a-project)

-#### Joining a session
+#### Joining

-When a guest clicks on an invitation link, they "join" a collaboration session and get access to any shared content or capabilities.
-"Join" is short hand for, "join a collaboration session."
+When you click on an invitation link from a host, you are able to "join" a collaboration session and access any content or capabilities the host has opted to share with you.
+You'll be able to join a session as long as the host is online and has not ended the session.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](collab-session.md#join-a-collaboration-session) [![VS](media/vs-icon-15x15.png)](collab-session.md#join-a-collaboration-session)

+### Features

 #### Co-editing

-When collaborators open the same file, they are able to collaboratively edit or "co-edit."
-They're able to see each collaborator's cursors and highlights, see their edits, jump-to their location, and more. |
+When you open the same file as another collaborator, you are instantly able to "collaboratively edit" or "co-edit" the file's contents.
+You can see each collaborator's edits, their cursors and selections, jump-to their location, and more.
+Even better, you are not forced into editing the same file at all times so you can opportunistically collaborate and act independantly as you see fit.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](collab-vscode.md#co-edit) [![VS](media/vs-icon-15x15.png)](collab-vs.md#co-edit)

 #### Pin-to and follow mode

-Sometimes when you co-edit you want to follow another collaborator as they move their cursor through different files.
-Visual Studio Live Share allows you to do this by "pinning" your editor to a collaborator.
+Sometimes you need to explain a design or problem that spans multiple files or locations in code.
+Consequently, it is useful to be able to temporariliy follow another collaborator as they move throughout the project.
+Visual Studio Live Share allows you to do this by "pinning" your editor to another collaborator.

 Learn more: [![VS Code](media/vscode-icon-15x15.png)](collab-vscode.md#follow-a-collaborator-via-pinning) [![VS](media/vs-icon-15x15.png)](collab-vs.md#follow-a-collaborator-via-pinning)